Covid-19: No deaths and 320 new cases reported by Nphet

 As of Friday, 923,878 doses of COVID-19 vaccine have been administered in Ireland, with 655,292 people getting their first dose and 268,586 people second.

-Minister for Health Stephen Donnelly said on Monday that more than 30,000 vaccines were administered on Friday.
+Minister for Health Stephen Donnelly tweeted on Monday that more than 30,000 vaccines were administered on Friday.

 “We’ll reach the 1 Million vaccines milestone this week.
 Real progress is being made,” he said.